olmallet81/URT/README.md

 RcppURT contains 2 different wrappers for URT C++ classes:

 - The first wrapper as shown in ./URT/R/example1.R has been written using R6 classes, and behaves the same way as under C++.
-As for the Python wrapper, URT C++ classes name followed by *_d* are for double precision and followed by *_f* are for single precision (example: *OLS_d* and *OLS_f* for C++ class *OLS*).
-However, as R real variables are double precision by default the difference in term of performance between double precision classes and single precision classes will be smaller than under C++ or under Python.
+As for the Python wrapper, URT C++ classes name followed by *_d* are for double precision type and followed by *_f* are for single precision type (example: *OLS_d* and *OLS_f* for C++ class *OLS*).
+However, as R real variable's type are double precision by default the difference in term of performance between double precision classes and single precision classes will be almost the same because of an additional copy made for converting R array into Armadillo floating type vector or matrices.

 - The second wrapper as shown ./URT/R/example2.R has been written as Rcpp functions of the C++ classes as the performance of the first wrapper is pretty poor because of the use of R6 classes.
-These functions offer better performance but less flexibility.
+These functions offer better performance but less flexibility as the user will have to run another function when modifying one parameter.
 These function's names are:

     - *OLSreg_d()* and *OLSreg_f()* for OLS regression
     - *ADFtest_d()* and *ADFtest_f()* for the Augmented Dickey-Fuller test